Post2Fix/TerminAWake/README.md

   - Convert to MacOS app
     - Share downloadable executable file instead of script that needs to be setup and executed in terminal
     - Create a basic MacOS UI based app

+## Known issues
+- Locking a Mac when the screen turns off
+  - I'm unaware atm about a way to lock a Mac using Terminal commands.
+There's a screensaver value that controls the delay to ask for a password after the screen turns off (or after the screensaver is enabled).
+MacOS security blocks the terminal from changing that value.
+It might be possible to do by giving Terminal accesibility rights.
+But the program

+## Contributing
+Please feel free to contribute in your favorite way :)
+It would be appreciated.